neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 ---

 Now readers should have a good idea of what Base64 is and how it works, the difference between encoding and encryption, and what python means by unicode strings.
 That was a lot to get through!
 But that is indicative of the complexities and overloaded terms surrounding what an "encoding" is.
-Hopefully the next time someone talks about needing to encode a string in Unicode or how their passwords are secure because they're encoded in Base64 you can set them straight.
+Hopefully the next time someone talks about needing to encode a string in Unicode, or how their passwords are secure because they're encoded in Base64, you can set them straight.